 Because it was late when we arrived into the park, we carried on down the winding mountain road to Leatherbarrel Camping Area and we couldn’t have been happier with this free spot.
 Plenty of space for tents with fire pits, picnic benches and the sound of running water from the river.
 We met some great people here, drank far too much rum and it was perfect.

 The next day was a struggle thanks to the copious amounts of rum and the fact that we decided to hike up Australia’s highest mountain, Mount Kosciuszko.
-We paid a visit to the Thredbo Information Center and decided on starting the hike at Dead Horse Gap, a carpark just a few kilometers west of the town.
+We paid a visit to the Thredbo Information Center and decided on starting the hike at Dead Horse Gap, a carpark just a few kilometres west of the town.
 It’s a great place to start the hike if your short on time but don’t want to cheat yourself by taking the chairlift up.

 The hike up was easy enough, and rather beautiful, except for the flies.
 Not just the normal annoying-as-hell but harmless flies that Australia is usually plagued with, but the massive, relentless and painfully bloodthirsty march flies.
 They follow your every step and if you stop for even a moment they will latch onto your skin and bite a chunk out of it.
 Once you reach the top of the chairlift I guess they give up because of the altitude, so bear that in mind when choosing your ascent.

 When you reach the end of the walkway, you’ll see the path winding around what I can only describe as a gentle hill, known as Mount Kosciuszko, the highest mountain in Australia.
 I laughed a lot because it was hill-arious… Before you start the final ascent you’ll find toilets here but don’t stop for lunch yet, you want to wait until you reach the top.